 What did everybody wear?

 Traditional wedding dress by Justin Alexander for me.
-The bridesmaids had long sleeve but floaty dresses (perfect for hot or cold as we can never predict the British weather!).
+The bridesmaids had long sleeve but floaty dresses, perfect for hot or cold as we can never predict the British weather!
 Chris and the boys went for waistcoats, tie and chinos.
 Again we wanted something special, but relaxed.
 It was about having a day that represented us!

 How would you describe your ceremony?

 It was in the gothic hall in Elvaston Castle.
 It was perfect, the venue is spectacular inside and it was full of family and friends.
 We loved how it was so relaxed and had plenty of giggles and personality throughout.
 The venue is licensed for weddings so it allowed us to have both the ceremony and reception all in one place.

 How did you feed your guests?